pebreo/pebreo.github.io/midgame/part3-polyamory.md

 Its very likely, the cause of population collapse in developed countries is that women have to choose between building a career now or raising a family.
 They are put in this predicament because of societal expectations, biological realities, and economic forces.
 Let's review all three:

+**Biological realities:** While advancements in assisted reproduction technology offer some flexibility, they can't fully erase the biological clock's relentless ticking.
+A woman's fertility rate, the likelihood of conceiving naturally within a single menstrual cycle, begins a gradual decline in her late twenties, and then takes a sharper dip after 35.
+By her mid-forties, a woman's chances of natural conception become very low.

+This biological reality throws a wrench into the "career versus family" equation.
+The prime years for establishing oneself professionally, acquiring skills and experience, and climbing the career ladder often coincide with the peak window for fertility.
+For many women, this creates a period of intense pressure.

 **Societal expectations:**  Despite strides towards gender equality, traditional societal norms can still exert a powerful influence.
 The "ideal worker" is often portrayed as someone with unwavering dedication and complete availability.
 The stigma against taking time off for childcare or pursuing flexible work arrangements can create a hostile environment for ambitious mothers.
 Furthermore, the societal pressure to "have it all" – a thriving career and a picture-perfect family – only amplifies the internal conflict for many women.

 **Economic forces:**  Economic realities often stack the deck against families.
 The high cost of living, stagnant wages, and a lack of affordable childcare options make raising children a significant financial strain.
 Many families simply cannot afford to have multiple children on a single income, forcing women to choose between career advancement and financial security for their families.